Wizofgoz/Cryptographer/README.md

 'drivers' => [
     'default' => [
         'schema' => 'openssl',
-        'cipher' => OpenSslEncrypter::AES_128,
+        'cipher' => OpenSslSchema::CIPHER_AES_128,
         'key'    => env('APP_KEY'),
     ],
 ],
 ```

-The only schema available at the moment is `openssl` but it is a drop-in replacement for the stock Laravel encrypter.
-Additional schemas can be added via 3rd party packages.
+## Available Schemas
+### OpenSSL
+The `openssl` schema is drop-in replacement for Laravel's encryption system that will work with existing keys assuming the cipher is set correctly.

+#### Supported Ciphers

+- `OpenSslSchema::CIPHER_AES_128`: AES-128-CBC - default
+- `OpenSslSchema::CIPHER_AES_256`: AES-256-CBC

+### Sodium
+The `sodium` schema depends on the [Sodium](http://php.net/manual/en/book.sodium.php) PHP extension and will not be available if it is missing.
+In PHP 7.2+, the Sodium extension is part of the core and should always be available.

+#### Supported Ciphers

+- `SodiumSchema::CIPHER_AES_256`: AES-256-GCM - requires hardware support
+- `SodiumSchema::CIPHER_CHACHA`: CHACHA-20-POLY-1305
+- `SodiumSchema::CIPHER_CHACHA_IETF`: CHACHA-20-POLY-1305-IETF
+- `SodiumSchema::CIPHER_X_CHACHA_IETF`: CHACHA-20-POLY-1305-IETF - default

 ## Usage
-This package effectively replaces Laravel's encryption system so the built-in `encrypt()` helper or the `Crypt` facade may be used when you want to utilize your default driver.
+This package integrates with Laravel's encryption system and either the built-in `encrypt()` and `decrypt()` helpers or the `Crypt` facade may be used when you want to utilize your default driver.

 In order to use additional drivers, the `Crypt` facade must be used: